Spam musubi

 Spam musubi is a snack and lunch food composed of a slice of grilled Spam sandwiched either in between or on top of a block of rice, wrapped together with nori in the tradition of Japanese onigiri.

-Inexpensive and portable, Spam musubi are commonly found near cash registers in convenience stores or mom-and-pop shops all over Hawaii, Guam and Hawaiian Barbecue restaurants in the mainland United States.
-Musubi can be easily made with the right materials, and typically only uses spam, rice, some salt, nori and shoyu (soy sauce).
-In Hawaii, musubi made from homemade spam is served on catering trays at formal events by celebrity chefs such as Alan Wong at his exclusive restaurants.
+Inexpensive and portable, Spam musubi are commonly found near cash registers in convenience stores or mom-and-pop shops all over Hawaii and in Hawaiian barbecue restaurants in the mainland United States.
+Musubi typically only uses spam, rice, some salt, nori and shoyu (soy sauce), but other toppings can be added.
+In Hawaii, spam musubi is commonly eaten as a snack or served in formal restaurants.